cvb0rg/percolation/README.md

 ## Percolation

-This is an algorithm to test whether a 2D mesh, with randomly occupied cells will perculate i.e. there is an unobstructed passage between the top and the bottom rows.
+This is an algorithm to test whether a 2D mesh, with randomly occupied cells will percolate i.e. there is an unobstructed passage between the top and the bottom rows.
 The graphics below show an example of such an object, where **black** cells are considered empty (0's).

 <img src="https://github.com/cvb0rg/percolation-/blob/master/percolationGraphics.png" alt="peroclation graphics" width="600px">